Polydile/dile-modal/README.md

 </dile-modal>
 ```

-What you place inside the modal box is the content displayed when the modal opens.
+Whatever you place inside the modal box tag is the content displayed when the modal opens.

 ## Properties